ethereum/devp2p/caps/les.md

 - `"headHash"` `B_32`: the hash of the best (i.e. highest TD) known block.
 - `"headNum"` `P`: the number of the best (i.e. highest TD) known block.
 - `"genesisHash"` `B_32`: the hash of the Genesis block.
+- `"forkID"` `[crc32, nextFork: P]`: mandatory since **les/4**.
+  The value identifies the chain/fork the node is operating on.
+- `"recentTxLookup"` `P`: announced by servers since **les/4**.
+Transaction status is served for transactions included in the N-1 most recent blocks (N=1 means that mined transactions are not served at all).
+N=0 means all transactions are available.

 There are several optional key/value pairs which can be set: